cncf/tag-observability/working-groups/query-standardization/dsl-designer-interview-questions.md

 1. What kind of output formats are supported?
 Raw log lines, tables, etc.?
 1. Is enrichment supported, e.g. merging data from external sources to replace, say, customer IDs.

-**Correlation**
+#### Correlation

 1. Can log lines (particularly exceptions) be grouped based on automatic "fingerprinting" of content or can users provide a template?
-E.g. "user bob failed auth from IP 0.0.0.0" and "user alice failed auth from IP 1.2.3.4" should have the same finger print though the parameters (user and IP) differ.
+E.g. "user bob failed auth from IP 0.0.0.0" and "user alice failed auth from IP 1.2.3.4" should have the same fingerprint though the parameters (user and IP) differ.
-1. Does the DSL support "diffing" meaning over two periods of time, were the more or fewer entries, more or fewer of a particular finger print, etc.
+1. Does the DSL support "diffing" meaning over two periods of time, were the more or fewer entries, more or fewer of a particular fingerprint, etc.

 ### Events

+Events are typically structured similarly to logs but are different in that they have a start time and end time.
+Examples include holidays, software builds, deployments, incidents, etc. Queries for a time range return all events that overlap with the range and are often overlayed with other telemetry results such as metrics.

 1. What is the maximum duration of events supported?
 Days, months, years?
 1. What model must events follow?